 Along the way, Kevin has covered a wide variety of topics as a journalist, including local government, crime, the environment and politics.
 But his interest in health and science never went away.
 He initiated projects about Legionnaires’ disease and flesh-eating bacteria.
 He also wrote about brain-eating amoeba deaths, mosquito-borne illnesses, sexually transmitted diseases and public-health agencies.

 He strongly believes in lifelong education.
-Kevin earned credits for a master's degree in Public Administration from Florida Gulf Coast University.
+Kevin recently completed the CDC’s Health Literacy for Public Health Professionals and Writing for the Public courses.
+He earned credits for a master’s degree in Public Administration from Florida Gulf Coast University.
 He also completed classes at Seminole State College of Florida in biology, microbiology, chemistry, anatomy and physiology.
 A proud father of three, he volunteers for Boy Scouts and Girl Scouts.
 He enjoys camping, astronomy, swimming and genealogy.